 Download the script from the link you received by email, and install it to a secret folder with an obfuscated name.
 Your server should also not be set to provide directory lists.

 If you are in any doubt whatsoever about how to use this standalone script, then please consider getting an expert in.
-It’s a really powerful bit of code that if used badly can damage a WP install beyond repair.
+It’s a really powerful bit of code that if used badly can damage your install beyond repair.
 If you want help, get in somebody like us, for example, or any of the other great guys listed over at CodePoet.

 The code is supplied under the GPL V3 and is fully open source.
 Do be aware that this means people can change this code and offer it up, and that other versions may be worse… or better.
 It is code for developers, by developers, and you should only use code from sources you trust.